Whether you want to practice your Flying V or polish your toe pick, Minnesota’s outdoor ice skating rinks are the perfect surface for winter fun.

 Outdoor Ice Skating Rinks in the Minneapolis-St. Paul Area

 When it comes to ice skating, few places do it better than the Twin Cities.
-Both St. Paul and Minneapolis host free ice rinks beneath their shimmering downtown skylines (Wells Fargo WinterSkate and WinterSkate in Loring Park, respectively), and countless neighboring cities have their own impressive rinks.
+Both St. Paul and Minneapolis host free ice rinks beneath their shimmering downtown skylines (Wells Fargo WinterSkate and WinterSkate in Loring Park, respectively, are both on hiatus this year), and countless neighboring cities have their own impressive rinks.

 The towering bluffs of southeast Minnesota make a beautiful backdrop for skating in Winona, a year-round destination for outdoor recreation.
 But lakes aren’t the only bodies of water that freeze in the winter.
 The Straight River, a 55-mile tributary of the Mississippi, has hockey and skating near downtown Owatonna, or you can skate on an inlet of the Des Moines River in southwest Jackson.

 You can’t skate on Lake Superior, but you can get pretty close at Bayfront Festival Park in Duluth.
-After the Bentleyville Festival of Lights wraps up, the park transforms into an ice skating rink in early January, with hot chocolate and live music on Friday nights.
+After the Bentleyville Festival of Lights wraps up, the park transforms into an ice skating rink in early January.
 Further up the North Shore, outdoor rinks can be found in Knife River, Two Harbors, Silver Bay, Tofte and Grand Marais.

 Further south in the hockey-loving Iron Range, there are rinks in Biwabik (minutes from the Giants Ridge ski resort), Hibbing and Virginia.
 While on the Range, pay a visit to the U.S. Hockey Hall of Fame in Eveleth.
 Or head to Grand Rapids for your choice of four outdoor rinks, including a covered one at the IRA Civic Center.